 The topic type.

-Whether compression is enabled or disabled by this property is only one factor that determines whether a topic message will be compressed.
+This property is only one factor that determines whether a topic message will be compressed.
 Other factors include:

 Key of the topic property that specifies the conflation policy of the topic.
 The policy specifies how the server manages queued topic updates.
 Conflation is applied individually to each session queue.